paisleypark3121/tutorial_node/readme.txt

 git push
 - the last push will provide an alert that will inform us that this push has to be performed on a new branch using the following command: git push --set-upstream origin name_of_the_branch
+- merge the branch to the master git checkout master git merge name_of_the_branch